 Histeridae and Silphidae atlas

 The Histeridae and Silphidae atlas covers 75 beetle species in three families.
 These are Histeridae (clown beetles), Sphaeritidae (false clown beetles) and Silphidae (carrion beetles).

-What makes this book so special is that it is not just an atlas.
+What makes this book special is that it is not just an atlas.
 It’s also a brand new identification guide.
-So as well as maps of recent and historical distributions in Great Britain and Ireland, there are new identification keys to all recorded species.
-The detailed accompanying species accounts include threat and rarity statuses.
+So as well as maps of recent and historical distributions in Britain and Ireland, there are new keys to all recorded species.
+Many of these beetles can be identified in the field.
 Colour photographs feature throughout.